The 8-Step SEO Project Checklist to Get You Started on Your SEO Program

 Start your SEO project by taking stock of your current situation.

-An SEO website audit is an analysis that looks at issues hindering search engine rankings and areas needing improvement to gain more visibility in the search results and drive organic search traffic.
+An SEO website audit analyzes issues hindering search engine rankings and areas needing improvement to gain more visibility in the search results and drive organic search traffic.

 This is a critical first step in any SEO project.
 You need a baseline.
 And there are several ways you can go about doing an SEO audit.